-Intellectual Property (IP) should be managed according to the policies set out in the Government publication: Inspiring Partnership - the National IP Protocol 2016.
-The IP arrangements are the responsibility of the Research Body and shall reflect the collaborative nature of the project, the level of cash and in-kind commitment made by the Industry Partner and compliance with State Aid Regulations.
+Intellectual Property (IP) should be managed according to the policies set out in the Government publication: Ireland's National IP Protocol 2019 and must comply with State aid Regulations.27 The IP arrangements are the responsibility of the Research Body and shall reflect the collaborative nature of the project and the level of cash and in-kind commitment made by the Industry Partner.
+IP arrangements should be explicitly described in collaborative research agreements (CRAs).